prologic/shops/README.md

 > Yes, it really does print a Pony on success! 🤣

+### Authentication

+Remote targets are operated on via the SSH protocol using the `ssh://` type which is implifed by default or if the target looks like it might be a hostname or host:port pair.

+Right now the only supported authentication methods are:

+- SSH Agent

+This means you **must** have a locally running `ssh-agent` and it **must** have the identities you intend ot use to operate on your remote targets.

+You can list these with `ssh-add -l`.
+If you do not have any listed this is likely the most common cause of "authentication failure" errors.

+There is an issue (#9) in the backlog to address adding support for other authentication mechanisms:

+- Password based auth with secure prompts
+- Key based auth by providing an identity file and securely prompting for passphrase if applicable.

 ## Specification File Format

 The specification file format is a simple YAML file with the following